Enjoy some ‘me time’ with these relaxing DIY bath salts with lavender. Or put them in a nice jar for a frugal gift that is sure to please.

 Sliding into a warm bath after a long day is deliciously relaxing.

-And it’s even more of a treat when the bath is fall of lavender bath salts.
+And it’s even more of a treat when the bath is full of lavender bath salts.

 I saw a nice gift pack of bath salts in a shop the other day – the kind of shop that sells a little bit of this and a little bit of that: trinkets and gifts and homewares.

 The price tag?

 There’s no need to spend a fortune on fancy bath salts – they are super easy and cheap to make yourself and you can get all the ingredients you need at your local supermarket.